-You can ask for restorative justice at any stage of the criminal justice process for most crimes – either alongside a community order,prison sentence, or as an alternative to the courts and traditional criminal justice processes.
+You can ask for restorative justice at any stage of the criminal justice process for most crimes – for example alongside a community order or prison sentence.

-Although there are no crimes specifically excluded as being suitable for restorative justice, certain categories of crime require additional scrutiny from a senior detective before they can be considered.
+Although there are no crimes specifically excluded as being suitable for restorative justice, certain categories of crime require additional work completed in the preparation and risk assessment stage.
 Examples of this include cases of domestic abuse.

 All requests for restorative justice will be assessed on a case-by-case basis, and if you ask for this service, you will be advised whether or not it is appropriate for your particular crime and case.

 The specialist provider will work with partners in the criminal justice system – police, probation and rehabilitation services, prisons, youth offender teams – as well as other specialist victim services, to ensure the right support is in place for both the victim and offender.

 Restorative justice often involves a structured meeting, where a victim meets their offender face to face in a safe, controlled environment.

 In preparation of any communication or meeting between a victim and offender, a trained facilitator will visit you and talk through the process, managing your expectations and answering any questions you may have.
 It is not uncommon for victims and survivors to have questions, concerns and queries about the restorative justice process.
 That’s why facilitators will only go ahead with the meeting once you are completely happy and comfortable with the arrangements.

 Facilitators will go at your pace and neither you nor the offender will be under any obligation to take part in the process, and either of you can choose to withdraw from it at any time if you want to.